Highest averages method: Specific methods

-Jefferson (D'Hondt) method
+D'Hondt (Jefferson) method

 Thomas Jefferson was the first to propose a divisor method, in 1792; it was later independently developed by Belgian political scientist Victor d'Hondt in 1878.
 It assigns the representative to the list that would be most underrepresented at the end of the round.
 It remains the most-common method for proportional representation to this day.

-Jefferson's method uses the sequence $\operatorname{post}(k) = k+1$, i.e. (1, 2, 3, ...), which means it will always round a party's apportionment down.
+The D'Hondt method uses the sequence $\operatorname{post}(k) = k+1$, i.e. (1, 2, 3, ...), which means it will always round a party's apportionment down.

-Jefferson's apportionment never falls below the lower end of the ideal frame, and it minimizes the worst-case overrepresentation in the legislature.
+An apportionment under the D'Hondt method never falls below the lower end of the ideal frame, and it minimizes the worst-case overrepresentation in the legislature.
 However, it performs poorly when judged by most other metrics of proportionality.
 The rule typically gives large parties an excessive number of seats, with their seat share often exceeding their entitlement rounded up.

-This pathology led to widespread mockery of Jefferson's method when it was learned Jefferson's method could "round" New York's apportionment of 40.5 up to 42, with Senator Mahlon Dickerson saying the extra seat must come from the "ghosts of departed representatives".
+This pathology led to widespread mockery of the D'Hondt method when it was learned the D'Hondt method could "round" New York's apportionment of 40.5 up to 42, with Senator Mahlon Dickerson saying the extra seat must come from the "ghosts of departed representatives".

 Adams' method

-Adams' method was conceived of by John Quincy Adams after noticing Jefferson's method allocated too few seats to smaller states.
-It can be described as the inverse of Jefferson's method; it awards a seat to the party that has the most votes per seat before the new seat is added.
+Adams' method was conceived of by John Quincy Adams after noticing the D'Hondt method allocated too few seats to smaller states.
+It can be described as the inverse of the D'Hondt method; it awards a seat to the party that has the most votes per seat before the new seat is added.
 The divisor function is post(k) = k, which is equivalent to always rounding up.

 Adams' apportionment never exceeds the upper end of the ideal frame, and minimizes the worst-case underrepresentation.
-However, like Jefferson's method, Adams' method performs poorly according to most metrics of proportionality.
+However, like the D'Hondt method, Adams' method performs poorly according to most metrics of proportionality.
 It also often violates the lower seat quota.

 Adams' method was suggested as part of the Cambridge compromise for apportionment of European parliament seats to member states, with the aim of satisfying degressive proportionality.